 Dopa-responsive dystonia (DRD) describes a group of neurometabolic disorders characterized by dystonia that typically shows diurnal fluctuations, that responds excellently to levodopa (L-dopa) and that is comprised of autosomal dominant dopa-responsive dystonia (DYT5a), autosomal recessive dopa-responsive dystonia (DYT5b) and dopa responsive dystonia due to sepiapterin reductase (SR) deficiency (see these terms).

 The estimated European prevalence of DRD ranges from 1/1,000,000-1/200,000.

 DRD usually has a pediatric onset, typically with lower limb dystonia that leads to gait disturbances and that usually worsens during the course of the day and is improved in the morning after sleeping.
 Parkinsonism can develop at a later age in some patients.
-Anxiety, depression, sleep disturbances and obsessive-compulsive disorders have also been reported in few patients with DYT5a.
+Anxiety, depression, sleep disturbances and obsessive-compulsive disorders have also been reported in a few patients with DYT5a.
 Rarer subtypes which are inherited in an autosomal recessive manner typically show a much more severe phenotype, with onset in the first year of life with additional manifestations of global developmental delay, axial hypotonia, oculogyric crises and encephalopathy.
 DRD responds dramatically and continuously to L-dopa therapy, and patients usually experience a significant improvement of symptoms once treatment is initiated.
-If untreated, patients can become wheel-chair bound.
+If untreated, patients can become wheelchair bound.